 - What is the maximum # of hours I can take each semester?

 - How do I login and access an online class?

-- Where do I go to print my schedule?
+- Where do I go to print my schedule and fee statement?

 - Can I audit a class?

 1. When can I start to register for the next semester?

 The Academic Calendar lists the dates of registration, simply select the term and year you want to view.
 The calendar can be accessed on the front of our homepage (bottom left), www.DaytonaState.edu.
 Registration for spring is the first Monday in November and registration for summer and fall starts on the first Monday in April.
 Registration for the subsessions can be done at any time through the drop/add period for each subsession.
 To view the schedule of classes that will be offered, click on the "Course Search" link from the QuickLinks menu that is on the front of the college homepage at www.DaytonaState.edu.
 That link is also available from your FalconNet page.